Discovering the Ethereum2 P2P Network

 Blockchain networks are geographically distributed all around the world.
-Having the peers distributed, means that the peers are less likely to get affected by the same type of regional problems or events (e.g., National censorship).
-On figure~\ref{fig:PeersPerCountries}, we can appreciate that despite having a large concentration of peers in two countries, the US (32,65\%) and Germany (10,37\%).
+Having the peers distributed means that the peers are less likely to get affected by the same type of regional problems or events (e.g., National censorship).
+In Figure~\ref{fig:PeersPerCountries}, we can appreciate that almost half of the peer distribution concentrates in two countries, the US (32,65\%) and Germany (10,37\%).
 Note that for visualization purposes the figure only displays countries with more than $100$ peers over the $97$ countries compiling the total list.

-Taking a closer look, on Figures \ref{fig:ConnectionsWithPeers} and \ref{fig:DisconnectionsWithPeers}, we can observe that not all the peers connected have had the same interaction with the crawler.
-Note that the number of connections and disconnections registered by the crawler are based on the number of GossipSub topics supported by the connected peer, in this case all the clients supports all the five main Eth2 protocols.
-The difference on the time we have been connected to the peers, shown on Figure \ref{fig:TimeConnectedWithPeers} can be related to the pruning process that takes place on the GossipSub protocol.
-This process aims to keep the predefined range of peer connections.
-Note that to keep the computing-power and network bandwidth low, several client implementations reduce the maximum number of peers the node is allowed to be connected to.

-In a decentralized network such as Eth2, low latency connections are essential for tracking every occurring event as fast as posible.
-In this case, on the Eth2 Beacon Chain protocol, there is a new Slot event every 12 seconds.
-Meaning that every 12 seconds a randomly chosen validator will have the chance to propose a Beacon Block and therefore receive the token reward.
+In a decentralized network such as Eth2, low latency connections are essential for tracking every occurring event as fast as possible.
+In this case, on the Eth2 Beacon Chain protocol, there is a new Slot event every $12$ seconds, which means that every $12$ seconds, a randomly chosen validator will have the chance to propose a Beacon Block and therefore receive the token reward.